The Distance Standard Deviation: Introduction

 \section{Introduction}

 In recent years, the topic of distance correlation has been prominent in statistical analyses of dependence between multivariate data sets.
-The concept of distance correlation was defined in the one-dimensional setting by Feuerverger \cite{feuerverger1993} and subsequently in the multivariate case by Sz\'{e}kely, et al. \cite{szekely2007,szekely2009}, and those authors applied distance correlation methods to testing independence between random variables and vectors.
+The concept of distance correlation was defined by Sz\'ekely, Rizzo, and Bakirov \citep{szekely2007} and Sz\'ekely and Rizzo \citep{szekely2009}, and they applied distance correlation methods to testing independence and measuring association between collections of random vectors.

-Since the appearance of \cite{szekely2007,szekely2009}, enormous interest in the theory and applications of distance correlation has arisen.
-We refer to the articles \cite{rizzo2010, szekely2013,szekely2014} on statistical inference; \cite{ fiedler2016a,fokianos2016,jentsch2016,zhou2012} on time series; \cite{Dueck2014,Dueck2015,Dueck2016} on affinely invariant distance correlation and connections with singular integrals; \cite{lyons2013} on metric spaces; and \cite{sejdinovic2013} on machine learning.
-Distance correlation methods have also been applied to assessing familial relationships \cite{kong2012}, and to detecting associations in large astrophysical databases \cite{martinez2014,richards2014}.
+Since the appearance of the papers \citep{szekely2007,szekely2009}, enormous interest in the theory and applications of distance correlation has arisen.
+We refer to the articles \citep{rizzo2010, szekely2013,szekely2014} on statistical inference, \citep{, fiedler2016a,fokianos2016,jentsch2016,zhou2012} on time series, \citep{Dueck2014,Dueck2015,Dueck2016} on affinely invariant distance correlation and connections with singular integrals, \citep{lyons2013} on metric spaces, and \citep{sejdinovic2013} on machine learning.
+Distance correlation methods have also been applied to assessing associations between familial relationships, lifestyle factors, diseases, and mortality \citep{kong2012}, and to detecting associations in large astrophysical databases \citep{martinez2014,richards2014}.